 Husband sends Wife an email, explaining that his income has decreased.
 He provides her with no documentation of his decrease in income.
 He simply tells her that the law allows him to automatically reduce her alimony based on his reduction in income.
 She does not know if this is accurate but has been having some health problems so she does not fight.
 She cannot handle the stress of a fight right now.
 She sends back an email, which reads: “Okay.”
 Husband begins reducing her alimony by $400 per month.

 A year later, Wife does some research and realizes that Husband misled her with respect to the law.
 She discovers that it was improper for Husband to unilaterally reduce the alimony based on his decrease in income.
-She learns that there is no automatic reduction of alimony just because the obligor’s income decreases.
+She learns that there is no automatic alimony reduction just because the obligor’s income decreases.
 Wife gets an attorney and files a Motion for Back Support.

 Husband also hires an attorney and claims that Wife agreed to the reduction in alimony and therefore, the agreement to reduce is an enforceable contract.
 Who wins?
 Husband wins because Wife acquiesced to the reduction in alimony by stating “Okay” and therefore, cannot come back several months later for back support.
 If Wife had said no when Husband asked to reduce his alimony, it would have been on Husband to file a motion for reduction of alimony.
 At that point, he would have to show that the circumstances warrant a reduction.